sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 * Master tells old workers to shut down gracefully, forks new workers from new code.

-## Signals
+## Signals.
-Signals are the UNIX way
+Signals are a UNIXy way
 <br>
 to communicate with running processes.
 <br />
 For example:

-- `SIGHUP`: cycle workers (or `SIGUSR2`)
+- `SIGHUP`: cycle workers (or `SIGUSR2`).
-- `SIGINT`, `SIGQUIT`, `SIGTERM`: shut down gracefully
+- `SIGINT`, `SIGQUIT`, `SIGTERM`: shut down gracefully.
-- `SIGKILL`: shut down **now**
+- `SIGKILL`: shut down **now**.

-## Process management options
+## Process management options.

 ## Forever
 https://github.com/nodejitsu/forever

-- Has been around...forever
+- Has been around...forever.
-- Runs as daemon, and runs your script as a daemon
+- Runs as daemon, and runs your script as a daemon.
-- No cluster awareness -- use it on the master process
+- No cluster awareness &mdash; used on master process.
-- More comparable to Upstart or Monit
+- More comparable to Upstart or Monit.
-- Lots of GH issues
+- Lots of GH issues.

 ## Naught
 https://github.com/superjoe30/naught

-- Newer
+- Newer.
-- Runs as daemon
+- Runs as daemon.
-- Cluster aware
+- Cluster aware.
+- Can backoff respawns.
-- Handles log compression, rotation
+- Handles log compression, rotation.

 ## Recluster
 https://github.com/doxout/recluster

-- Newer
+- Newer.
-- Cluster aware
+- Cluster aware.
-- Log agnostic
-- Simple
+- Can backoff respawns.
-- Relatively easy to reason about
+- Simple, relatively easy to reason about.
+- Log agnostic.

 ## We went with recluster.